Peng Shuai allegations and whereabouts – what we know

 The Women’s Tennis Association (WTA) called for Peng’s allegations to “be investigated fully, fairly, transparently and without censorship”.

-WTA chairman Steve Simon said that he had been told “from several sources” that Peng was safe.
+WTA chairman Steve Simon said he had been told “from several sources” that Peng was safe.

 China’s tennis association did not reply to AFP requests for comment and the foreign ministry also declined to comment.

-There was a new twist when China’s state-run CGTN published a screenshot on Twitter of what it said was an email from Peng to the WTA in which she purportedly claims that her accusations were “not true” and she is “resting at home and everything is fine”.
+There was a new twist when China’s state-run CGTN published a screenshot on Twitter of an email it alleged was from Peng to the WTA in which she claimed her accusations were “not true” and “everything is fine”.